-If the implementation containing the regular expression engine also offers case conversions, then these are also to follow Chapter 3 of the Unicode Standard [Unicode]..
+To meet this requirement, where an implementation also offers case conversions, these must also follow Chapter 3 Conformance of [Unicode].
 The relevant data files are SpecialCasing.txt [SpecialCasing] and UnicodeData.txt [UData].

-2.6 End Of Line
+1.6 Line Boundaries

 Most regular expression engines also allow a test for line boundaries: end-of-line or start-of-line.
 This presumes that lines of text are separated by line (or paragraph) separators.